-In the penal code assault does not require a collision, just intent.
+In the penal code, assault does not require a collision, just intent.
 In the Castro Valley incident the driver admitted intent in the Investigation Report, and his recorded revving of his engine, laying on his horn and yelling at the cyclist demonstrated it beyond the shadow of a doubt.
 In the Glendale incident the driver intentionally swerved in front of the cyclist and slammed on his brakes.
 Both cases demonstrate intent and therefore Assault: California Penal Code 245.
-They both also demonstrate the willful or wanton disregard for persons or property and therefore Reckless Driving: California Vehicle Code Section 23103, which also does not require a collision.
+Both cases demonstrate the willful or wanton disregard for persons or property and therefore Reckless Driving: California Vehicle Code Section 23103.
+Reckless Driving does not require intent or a collision.

-Drivers are responsible for their vehicles which become dangerous weapons if the driver is distracted or intentionally wants to “teach cyclists a lesson” that they do not belong on the road as in the Castro Valley case and innumerable others since Wisconsin enacted the first 3 Foot law in 1973, almost 45 year ago.
+Drivers are responsible for their vehicles which become dangerous weapons if the driver is distracted, or intentionally wants to “teach cyclists a lesson” that they do not belong on the road as in the Castro Valley case and innumerable others since Wisconsin enacted the first 3 Foot law in 1973, almost 45 year ago.
 When drivers get behind the wheel they accept responsibility for the safety of their passengers and any other persons or property that could be damaged by their vehicle.

 Benjamin Franklin said only two things are certain; death and taxes.
 In a collision between a bicyclist and a motor vehicle, it is also certain that the cyclist always loses, often with serious life altering injuries, and the vehicle is rarely even scratched.

 Together, law enforcement, the legal system, government and cyclists need to identify, educate, and in some cases prosecute drivers for criminal near miss incidents, before collisions occur.
 It is the best use of the law to actively prevent cyclist-motor vehicle collisions.